benediktstroebl/agent-eval/README.md

 #### Additional questions and details

-We would like to direct all inquiries regarding this code and our implementations to the blog article and its associated appendices, which are more detailed.
-We have listed our contact information below in case you have any further questions after reading this.

-#### Contact

-For all questions, contact [sayashk, stroebl, arvindn]@princeton.edu
+You can refer to the blog post and its associated appendices for more details on our setup.
+You can contact us at [sayashk, stroebl, arvindn]@princeton.edu

 ## Running agents and models